Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 It should kinda be self-explanatory

-If there's any obvious problem with the restrictions the program tells you that and dies It also tells you the amount of participants on the round and the amount of pairs (Unless there are too many restrictions it shouldn't make pairs itself) It then says hola
+If there's any obvious problem with the restrictions the program tells you that and dies

+It also tells you the amount of participants on the round, the amount of circles (with their size), and the amount of pairs Unless there's too many restrictions and bad rng, it won't make circles or pairs by itself (It only does so if there's no other way)
+(In my tests with 17 participants and 16 restrictions, it had about a 1/10 chance of making a second circle by itself) (If different participants have different number of restrictions, the chances should be lower (It orders from most restricted to least))
+(If you get more than one circle and don't want that, try running it again) (If you get multiple circles consecutively, your restrictions are the problem and you suck) If you don't have a single restriction it won't even consider doing multiple circles

+It then says hola

-When it gets the songs it says doing...
+While it gets the songs it says doing...
 If it succeeds it says did
 If it doesn't it says fuck
-It purposely doesn't say what went wrong with what song so the host doesn't get spoiled yeah After it's done it says done.
+It purposely doesn't say what went wrong with what song so the host doesn't get spoiled yeah

+After it's done it says done.

 - - [ The Text File ] - -